Key Facts & Figures

 In addition to the handling of coal, building materials, fertiliser and grain are among the most important bulk cargo handled in the Port of Rostock.

-Dry bulk handling was twenty percent below the very good previous year with a total of 5.7 million tonnes.
-There were losses in the handling of grain, coal and building materials.
+At 5.05 million tonnes, bulk goods handling was 11 percent below the very good previous year.
+There were losses in the handling of coal, cement and fertilizers.

 Grain remains the dominant dry bulk cargo at the Overseas Port.